 Once you know where to go, how to dress, and can make an accurate cast with your gear, it is time to choose your lure!
 For bait anglers, a #8 or #10 baitholder hook on 4 lb. test monofilament is a great setup.
 Tip that with a garden worm and you are well on your way!
 For folks who like to throw artificial lures on spinning tackle, inline spinners such as a Mepps, Rooster Tails, or Panther Martins are hard to beat, but small spoons or crankbaits will catch fish as well.
 Finally, for the fly anglers, a brook trout box is very simple.
 An assortment of black wooly buggers (#8-#12), some elk/deer hair caddis(#14-#16), and a few beadhead pheasant tail nymphs (#14-#18) will catch brook trout from Maine to Georgia!

-Now is a great time to get out there in pursuit of brook trout in Maryland!
-After a few years of poor reproduction statewide, the last two have been above average.
-Thus, the upcoming season, and for a few years to come, there should be plenty of quality sized brook trout out there waiting for your lure!
-So get out there and challenge your angling skills on our only native salmonid!
+We encourage you to get out there and challenge your angling skills on our only native salmonid!
 Just remember that these fish are as fragile as they are beautiful, so please use barbless hooks and handle the fish as little as possible if you intend to release them!